 Check out these other reviews if you like luxury hotels with great spas

-There are some spectacular gardens at Lucknam Park; there seemed to be no shortage of gardens within the grounds which were beautifully laid out: there was a Rose Garden, a Walled Garden, a Herb Garden, a miniature Tropical Garden and a Lavender Garden, and in case gardens weren’t your thing there was also a French courtyard, an 18th century dovecote and a 600-tree arboretum too.
+There are some spectacular gardens at Lucknam Park; there seemed to be no shortage of them within the grounds which were beautifully laid out: there was a Rose Garden, a Walled Garden, a Herb Garden, a miniature Tropical Garden and a Lavender Garden, and in case gardens weren’t your thing there was also a French courtyard, an 18th century dovecote and a 600-tree arboretum too.

 Wandering around on the lawn and exploring the grounds in the afternoon sun was a certainly a perfect way to de-stress after the M4 traffic, and in fact it seemed to be a perfect way to spend every afternoon.
 However as unfortunately I didn’t actually live here, however easy it was to believe that I did, time was marching on – the spa called.